xtye5025/MLSFF/README.md

 Evaluation:

-- [coco-caption](https://github.com/jiasenlu/coco-caption): Download the modified version of coco-caption and put it under `tools/`
+- [coco-caption](https://github.com/jiasenlu/coco-caption): Download the modified version of coco-caption.

 ## Dependencies
 This is the list of python requirements: